Duo Ouro Negro

-Personal History
+Personal history

-Milo MacMahon (1938–1985) whose full name is Emílio Vítor Caldeira MacMahon de Vitória Pereira was born in Sá da Bandeira, Angola on May 3, 1938.
+Milo MacMahon (1938–1985), whose full name is Emílio Vítor Caldeira MacMahon de Vitória Pereira, was born in Sá da Bandeira, Angola, on May 3, 1938.
 His early school years were attended at Liceu de Sá da Bandeira, moving later to Nova Lisboa and later to the Metropolis attending Escola de Regentes Agrícolas de Coimbra which he did not complete.
 He returned to Angola where he took a topographer course, having been placed in Carmona, where he found Raúl whom he had met in primary education.
 This reunion led to the idea of singing and playing the guitar together and thus Ouro Negro was born, later known as Duo Ouro Negro.
 Milo MacMahon played for Futebol Clube do Uíge, having been recommended to Benfica, but the Ouro Negro project spoke louder.

-Raúl Indipwo(1933–2006) whose full name is Raúl José Aires Corte Peres Cruz Indipo was born in Chibia Angola on November 30, 1933.
+Raúl Indipwo(1933–2006), whose full name is Raúl José Aires Corte Peres Cruz Indipo, was born in Chibia, Angola, on November 30, 1933.
 Since his father was in the military he has to travel all through Angola.
 He attended Colégio D, Nuno Álvares Pereira, in Benguela and also D. João de Castro in Nova Lisboa.
 At 14 years of age he lost his father and has to abandon his studies in order to work.
 He worked at a fashion house for three years and during this time he was also a professional hunter.
 Later he was a cashier and assistant book keeper in Carmona, where he found his childhood friend Milo.
 This gave way to their reunion.

-After Milos death in 1985, Raúl continued with his solo project under the name Raúl Ouro Negro.
+After Milo's death in 1985, Raúl continued with his solo project under the name Raúl Ouro Negro.